PaPieta/fast_rs/README.md

 # Fast sphericity and roundness approximation in 2D and 3D

-Fast approximation of Wadell sphericity and roundness in 2D and 3D, described in our paper [arXiv link](https://arxiv.org/abs/2504.05808)
+Fast approximation of Wadell sphericity and roundness in 2D and 3D, described in our paper [(arXiv link)](https://arxiv.org/abs/2504.05808).

 The method uses the output from local thickness algorithm to approximate the two measures.
 Resulting sphericity values closely match those from exact approaches.
 Roundness values no longer retain the original 0-1 range, but correlate closely to it.